-If Pac-Man was a car, this is how he would live.Rally-X was a 1980 arcade game by Namco focusing upon a lone race car and its quest to locate and collect the multitude of flags hidden throughout mazes.
+Rally-X is a 1980 arcade game by Namco focusing upon a lone race car and its quest to locate and collect the multitude of flags hidden throughout mazes.
 Its task was hindered by murderous red race cars whose sole objective was to locate you and kamikaze into your car.
 Your only defenses against them were your impeccable driving skills and a smoke screen.
-The smoke screen would cause the enemy cars to become disoriented for a few seconds while you attempted to escape and locate the rest of the flags within the round.
+The smoke screen would disorient the enemy cars for a few seconds while you tried to escape and locate the rest of the flags within the round.

-- Cast from Hit Points: Using the smoke screen costs a portion of your remaining fuel
+- Cast from Hit Points: Using the smoke screen costs a portion of your remaining fuel.

 - Collision Damage: Running into a boulder or an enemy vehicle will cause you to lose a life and generate an explosion labelled BANG.
 Oddly, running into a wall will redirect you, rather than causing you to crash, or remaining in place as in Pac-Man.

-- Respawning Enemies — you can get enemy cars killed, but they always come back.
+- Respawning Enemies: You can get enemy cars killed, but they always come back.

 - Updated Re-release: New Rally-X. The game was made way easier by highlighting the "special" flag on your radar and sending fewer enemy cars after you from the first level.
 It also added a "lucky" flag that gives you bonus points based on how much fuel you have left.
 The sound, music and graphics were also improved.